 The Department of Health and Human Services recognizes the practical limits of this commitment, i.e., the Department of Health and Human Services does not have resources adequate to guarantee each citizen access to every health service that could possibly benefit that person throughout her/his lifetime.
-Therefore, the Department, in allocating its available resources, gives priority to health services which are considered to be: a) cost-effective, and b) potentially beneficial to the majority of North Carolina's citizens.
+Therefore, the Department, in allocating its available resources, gives priority to health services which are considered to be: a) cost-effective, b) accessible and affordable to those who are medically underserved, and b) potentially beneficial to the majority of North Carolina's citizens (I think the CON statute warrants us saying something about priority given to those projects that benefit people who are medically underserved).
 Further, the Department of Health and Human Services will attempt to influence resource allocation decisions by other public and private entities in the same direction.
 Trade-offs among cost containment, access and quality complicate decisions about acceptable or desirable levels of care as well as the trend toward using complex technology, treating a greater mix of cases, and dealing with more chronic conditions.
 In spite of these complexities, it is important that quality of care be assured.
+(This is not self-explanatory.
+I'm not sure what you are trying to say here.)